Searchresults

 Opt for Quality: Programme Committee (PC): Procedures and Improvement Policy

 The study programme is run by an efficient Programme Committee, where every member takes an active role in the decision-making process, and where students contribute actively to quality assurance processes.
-The ultimate goal is to foster a quality culture in the study programme.
-The study programme actively communicates about all …
+The ultimate goal is to foster a quality culture in the study programme. …

 Read more -